KateFavre/Inventory-Application-Java-Springboot/README.md

-D.  Add an “About” page to the application to describe your chosen customer’s company to web viewers and include navigation to and from the “About” page and the main screen. created a new html page in templates called about.html added required meta tag on line 6 in about.html added required meta tag for viewport on line 7 in about.html added bootstrap css on lines 9 and 10 in about.html Changed Title to About Page on line 12 in about.html added a div container for about page body on line 16 in about.html added an "About Us" header on line 17 in about.html added a paragraph tag on line 18 in about.html added about page text on line 19 in about.html
+D.  Add an “About” page to the application to describe your chosen customer’s company to web viewers and include navigation to and from the “About” page and the main screen. created a new html page in templates called about.html added thymeleaf tag on line 2 in about.html added required meta tag on line 6 in about.html added required meta tag for viewport on line 7 in about.html added bootstrap css on lines 9 and 10 in about.html Changed Title to About Page on line 12 in about.html added a div container for about page body on line 16 in about.html added an "About Us" header on line 17 in about.html added nav tag on line 18 in about.html added ul tag to line 19 in about.html added li tag with link to mainscreen.html on line 20 in about.html added li tag with link to about.html on line 21 in about.html added closing ul tag on line 22 in about.html added closing nav tag on line 23 in about.html added a paragraph tag on line 24 in about.html added about page text on line 25 in about.html closed paragraph tag on line 26 in about.html

-created about page controller in controllers folder added imports to controller on lines 3 4 5 on AboutPageController added @controller annotation on line 7 on AboutPageController added @getMapping on lines 8 9 10 and 11 on AboutPageController
+created about page controller (AboutController.java) in controllers folder added @controller annotation on line 8 in AboutController.java added import statement for controller on line 4 in AboutController.java added @GetMapping annotation on line 10 in AboutController.java added import statement for GetMapping on line 6 in AboutController.java added method to return about page on lines 11, 12 and 13 in AboutController.java added ui model import to line 5 in AboutController.java

+added nav tag to line 21 in mainscreen.html added ul tag to line 22 in mainscreen.html added li tag with link to mainscreen.html on line 23 in mainscreen.html added li tag with link to about.html on line 24 in mainscreen.html added closing ul tag on line 25 in mainscreen.html added closing nav tag on line 26 in mainscreen.html

+added nav ul tag and css on lines 1-7 in demo.css added nav li margin info on lines 9-11 in demo.css added nav ul li a info on lines 13-18 in demo.css added a hover background color on lines 20-22 in demo.css

+added link to demo.css on line 11 in about.html
+added link to demo.css on line 13 in mainscreen.html